NateEag/skewer-reload-stylesheets/README.md

 (add-hook 'css-mode-hook 'skewer-reload-stylesheets-start-editing)

-If you're live-editing Less, SCSS, or similar, add `skewer-reload-stylesheets-start-editing' to the appropriate hook variable, then set `skewer-reload-css-compile-command' to your transpile command:
+If you're live-editing Less, SCSS, or similar, add
+`` `skewer-reload-stylesheets-start-editing' `` to the appropriate hook variable, then set `` `skewer-reload-css-compile-command' `` to your transpile command:

     (setq skewer-reload-stylesheets-compile-command "gulp css")

-This variable is best set in per-project in .dir-locals.el, so it can be set correctly per-project.
+This variable is best set in .dir-locals.el, so it can be set correctly per-project.

 # Usage